kalayo/omniscient_phone/README.md

 #### Description
-* Contains R scripts to download, merge and subset data from experiments designed to recognize human activities from cellphone data.
+* Contains R scripts to download, merge and subset data from experiments designed teach cellphones to recognize human activities.
+Creepy, I know. :-)
 * Also contains three output files from original and recent runs of analysis.

 #### Files.